Wild Hogs: Plot

 The next day, the Wild Hogs' departure is interrupted by the arrival of the Del Fuegos.
 Jack threatens to wreck the town unless the Wild Hogs pay for their bar.
-Woody admits to the others what he did to get Dudley's bike back, as well as his real reason for the trip - his bankruptcy.
-Jack and the Del Fuegos take over Maggie's diner and threaten to burn it but Dudley confronts them; he is held hostage.
+Woody admits to the others what he did to get Dudley's bike back, as well as his real reason for the trip - his bankruptcy and divorce.
+Jack and the Del Fuegos take over Maggie's diner and threaten to burn it down but Dudley confronts them; he is held hostage.

-After failing to rescue Dudley, the Wild Hogs then decide to fight four of the members (Jack, Red, Murdock, and "Tiny" a member trained in martial arts); the Wild Hogs are badly beaten but refuse to give up.
-The townspeople band together and just as Jack threatens to take on the rest of the town, Damien Blade, Jack's father and the founder of the Del Fuegos, arrives.
-He lectures Jack for his behavior.
-He also reveals the bar (which he had built) was an insurance scam & says the Wild Hogs did him a favor by destroying it.
-He says it is a good opportunity for the gang to ride the open road as intended.
+After failing to rescue Dudley, the Wild Hogs then decide to fight four of the members (Jack, Red, Murdock, and "Tiny" (a member trained in martial arts); the Wild Hogs are badly beaten but refuse to give up.
+The townspeople band together against the gang.

+Just as Jack threatens to take on the rest of the town, Damien Blade, Jack's father and the founder of the Del Fuegos, arrives and lectures Jack for his behavior.
+He also reveals that the bar (which he had built) was an insurance scam and says the Wild Hogs did him a favor by destroying it.
+Damien then tells the gang to ride the open road until they remember what riding is about.

-Doug's and Bobby's wives arrive, and Doug reconciles with Billy.
+Doug's and Bobby's wives arrive and Doug reconciles with Billy.
 Karen orders Bobby to return with her, but he convinces her to let him finish the ride.
 The Wild Hogs arrive in Southern California where everyone except Dudley crashes into a surfboard.

 During the credits, it is revealed that the Wild Hogs called Extreme Makeover: Home Edition to give the Del Fuegos a new bar.
 The Del Fuegos react in joy while the Wild Hogs watch the event on television.